Non-EU countries

 To obtain Danish authorization as a nurse, you need to follow the steps outlined below.

-1. Application and Qualification of Approval
+1. Application and Approval of Qualifications

 Application and Approval of Qualifications

-2. Language Skill
+2. Language Test

 3. Employment for Adaptation and Training Purposes